LSCAD/Z88OS/readme.md

 │   └── z88x/      - DXF converter
 ├── LICENSE        - license
 ├── liesmich.pdf   - readme in German
-├── readme.pdf     - readme in Englisch
+├── readme.pdf     - readme in English
 └── readme.md      - brief markdown readme
 ```

 #### Support

-If you have problems building or using z88 you get help by developers and other user at the [z88-board](http://forum.z88.de/).
+If you have problems building or using z88 you get help by developers and other users at the [z88-board](http://forum.z88.de/).

 ---
 Author: